isntpythonasnake/Gateweaver-UE5/README.md

 - [x] Dynamic Render Target and materials for each portal actor spawned with its configurable settings.
 - [x] Portals equipped with a panel to *hide* the other side and behave as a moveable object for actor interaction.
 - [x] ~~Allow user to use their own custom meshes and effects.~~ (Bugged, future feature perhaps)
-- [x] Portals can be spawned by another actor.
+- [x] Portal gun that spawns portals in a set interval.
 - [x] Transition an additional camera to make teleportation seamless for third person characters.
 (Target view with blend)
 - [x] Types of surfaces to allow or disallow portals spawning.
 - [x] Objects or collision boxes that deletes portals.